A FRESH START…SPRING CLEAN YOUR HORSE’S DIET

 THE BEST DIET FOR HORSES PROVIDES QUALITY ESSENTIAL NUTRIENTS

-Providing the best diet for horses using a premium quality Fibregenix feed balancer is a no-fuss way of bridging nutritional gaps.
-It’ll supply every nutrient the horse needs – all combined in one product.
+Feeding a premium quality Fibregenix balancer supplement is a no-fuss and simple way of bridging nutritional gaps.
+It’ll supply every nutrient required as well as sophisticated digestive aids – all in one product.
 This saves you having to buy individual supplements (which gives better value and savings long term).
 It also helps to prevent further dietary imbalances and potential toxicity from over-supply.

-A Fibregenix feed balancer is a logical approach to managing the nutrient intake in your horse’s diet.
-Our balancers are so concentrated you’ll be feeding in grams and not kilograms!
+A Fibregenix balancer supplement is a logical approach to managing the nutrient intake in your horse’s diet.
+Our balancer supplements are so concentrated you’ll be feeding in grams and not kilograms!

 Worried about weight gain or have a good doer?
 Fibregenix Lami Low-Cal balancer provides the essential nutrients needed every day, even on a restricted diet.